boristsr/gdcorner-website/_posts/2020-02-28-ProblemBehavioursInSoftwareTeams.md

 This is somewhat related to other points, "everything is urgent" and blaming individuals.
 This is when someone starts blowing a bug or issue out of proportion, possibly naming and shaming people.
 Certainly they are trying to get their issue actioned as quickly as possible.

 I’ve seen producers and project managers single out developers in front of team meetings over trivial issues that are painted as major failings completely blocking progress.
 The team members see right through this.
 It doesn’t earn respect, or change the facts.
-It’s pure hyperbole.
+It’s pure exaggeration.

 This can also arise from a bug that's experienced during a demo.
 This is especially likely if the demo strays off topic away from the feature being demonstrated.
 It’s not uncommon for people unfamiliar with development to get hung up on otherwise small details which, in turn, lights a fire under the people running the session.